 Between all of the promotional emails, blog post updates and other messages you send to your subscribers, sometimes it pays to send an email with no particular goal other than to delight your community.

-Just check out this email we sent to our customers last winter to celebrate the holidays:
+Just check out the content of an email we sent to our customers last winter to celebrate the holidays:

 The email was not only fun and creative, it also delivered a gift of GIFs (say that five times fast!) to our customers.
 And the response told us everything we needed to know about sending this kind of email: people loved it!
 Open rates and click-through rates were among the highest we’ve ever seen.
 And you can bet that we did something similar again.